 September is an excellent month to visit Rio de Janeiro, with only about seven days of rain and average highs right around 80 degrees F.

 Events to check out: As described above, Brazil celebrates its independence on Sept.
 7 of every year—and you definitely won't want to miss the festivities in Rio.
-Rio de Janeiro's annual gay pride celebrate also takes place in September.
+The city's annual gay pride celebrations also take place in September.

 In the Northern Hemisphere, October is the month of Pumpkin Spice and crackling leaves.
 In Rio de Janeiro, summer starts to heat up, with high temperatures consistently in the mid 80s.